 If the site has Public Registration deactivated, then you must be invited by an administrator to register for an account.

 This is for sites with Public Registration activated.

-The first step of becoming an active member of a site is having an account.
+Having an account is the first step to becoming an active member of a site.

 Accepting an Account Invitation

-To become an active member of a site with Public Registration deactivated, you must be invited by an Admin from that site via email.
+To become an active member of a site with Public Registration deactivated, you must be invited by an Admin from that site.
+Invitations are sent via email.

 Account & Password Security

 Upon creating an account, you are required to create a password.

 This password must have at least 6 characters, and it should be secure and unique to you.